A Guide to Student Rights and Responsibilities

 - you will receive regular assessments of your work and (apart from major coursework elements) can normally expect these to be returned to you within ten working days

-- you will be given an evaluation of your progress, including your current and estimated grades.
+- you will be given an evaluation of your progress, including your current grade and grades for effort and attendance.
 These grades will be e-mailed to your parent(s) or guardian(s) and you will all have the opportunity to discuss them with your subject teachers at Progress Review meetings and at Progress Review Evenings

 In order to meet a range of learning needs we undertake to:

 - Promote equality and diversity and recognise that all college students are entitled to Learning Support as they require it

 - Ensure that students may request support from the Learning Support Department at any stage of their course

 - Encourage all students to use the resources in the Study Centre

 - Provide support, free of charge, including a Specialist Assessor

 - Ensure that staff understand how to support a wide range of individual needs